-Covidence only accepts files up to 50 MB if your file is larger than this then you need to split your library into smaller files, for example, by Author (A-F, G-L etc.) and keep the 'Export selected References' option ticked.
+Covidence only accepts files up to 50 MB.
+If your file is larger than this then you need to split your library into smaller files, for example, by Author (A-F, G-L etc.) and keep the Export selected References option ticked.

 After completing your reference import, Covidence will search for duplicates.
-If any are identified, these will automatically be suppressed and a 'Duplicates' button will appear.
+If any are identified, these will automatically be suppressed, and a Duplicates button will appear.